 10. Now, we are ready to start machine sewing.
 First, sew along the top mark of pockets near the center fold.
 (Center fold will later become the neck hole area).
 Sew along each mark that goes side to side on each side of the center fold area.

-11. Next, sew one seam down the center of each ends of fabric starting at the top line and going to bottom edges on each side of the neck fold.
+11. Next, sew one seam down the center of each end of fabric starting at the top line, and going to bottom edges on each side of the neck fold.
 Don’t sew across the neck fold area.

 12. Take your funnel and place it inside of PVC pipe.
-Pipe will help deliver crystals deep into each pocket so they don’t get in the way of stitching.
+A pipe will help deliver crystals deep into each pocket so they don’t get in the way of stitching.

-13. Take a 1/4 TSP measuring spoon and measure crystals into each 4 inch pocket on either side of sewn center seam.
-Do Not fill the 2 to 2 1/2 inch pocket on each side.
+13. Take a 1/4 TSP measuring spoon and measure crystals into each 4-inch pocket on either side of the sewn center seam.
+Do NOT fill the 2 to 2 1/2 inch pocket on each side.
 Leave these empty.
-After filling a full row of 4 inch pockets from top to bottom and sew pockets shut.
+After filling a full row of 4-inch pockets from top to bottom and sew pockets shut.

-NOTE: Put lesser amount of crystals in the 4 inch pockets that have rounded corners marked across them.
+NOTE: Put a lesser amount of crystals in the 4-inch pockets that have rounded corners marked across them.
 Do one side and then the other.
 When you get to the outer edges, you may sew each one along lines.

 14. After you finish filling and sewing pockets, you need to place the third piece of fabric next to piece #2 and baste the edges of all three pieces of fabric.
 You should still see the piece with the marked lines on one side and the third piece on the other.

 17. Cut along a line from the two 7 inch marks.
 Using this hole, bring piece #3 through the hole to “turn” garment inside out.
 Piece #2 and #3 should be showing on either side.
-Press outer seam with your fingers and sew along it to make crisp edge.
-Do not press with iron.
-You will need to sew across top seams near neck hole and down center seam to help hold the third piece of fabric to the others.
-I like to sew a “cross” on mine to remind them a Christian made this for them.
+Press the outer seam with your fingers and sew along it to make a crisp edge.
+Do not press with an iron.
+You will need to sew across top seams near the neck hole and down center seam to help hold the third piece of fabric to the others.

-18. On the neck/head opening, you may want to shape it in a “scooped” neck line on front and back.
-Then, all that remains is to fit, pin and sew on bias tape along the cut edges of the neck/head opening of vest.
+18. On the neck/head opening, you may want to shape it in a “scooped” neckline on the front and back.
+Then, all that remains is to fit, pin and sew on bias tape along the cut edges of the neck/head opening of the vest.
 After fitting the bias tape around the neck, pin or baste it in place.
 Sew the edge of the tape to the garment.

 More Cooling Vest Instructions are available here.

 Make them round.
-The easiest way is to cut a 7” square two thicknesses thick and then lay a dessert plate (Corelle is the right size or find a template that’s 7”).
-Either trace and cut with scissors or cut (holding plate firmly) with a rotary cutter.
+The easiest way is to cut a 7-inch square two thicknesses thick and then lay a dessert plate (Corelle is the right size or find a template that’s 7”).
+Either trace and cut with scissors or cut with a rotary cutter (holding the plate firmly).
 You can also use a fabric circle cutter such as an Olfa.

 helmets aren’t a good thing.